 If someone you care about has lost a loved one, you can help them through the grieving process.

 Children who experience a major loss may grieve differently than adults.
 A parents death can be particularly difficult for small children, affecting their sense of security or survival.
 Often, they are confused about the changes they see taking place around them, particularly if well-meaning adults try to protect them from the truth or from their surviving parents display of grief.

 Limited understanding and an inability to express feelings puts very young children at a special disadvantage.
 Young children may revert to earlier behaviors (such as bed-wetting), ask questions about the deceased that seem insensitive, invent games about dying or pretend that the death never happened.
 Coping with a childs grief puts added strain on a bereaved parent.
-However, angry outbursts or criticism by a parent will only deepen a childs anxiety and delay recovery.
-Instead, talk honestly with children and in terms they can understand.
+However, angry outbursts or criticism only deepen a childs anxiety and delay recovery.
+Instead, talk honestly with children, in terms they can understand.
 Take extra time to talk with them about death and the person who has died.
-Help them to discuss and talk about their feelings and remember that they are looking to adults for healthy behavior.
+Help them work through their feelings and remember that they are looking to adults for suitable behavior.

 Looking To The Future